Click here to go to our reports:

 When is a phase 1 desk study required?

-There are many scenarios which require a phase 1 desk study, here are the main three:
+There are many scenarios which require a phase 1 desk study, however here are the main three developers will come across:

 - Building warranty – The National House Building Council (NHBC), or other warranty providers, may request a phase 1 report to support the building warranty.